There are two Spanish courses for WELS/ELS 7-8th grade students (Spanish 1A and 1B).

 The amount of time needed to be successful in the course can vary widely from one student to the next.
 A general expectation is half an hour per day, 5 days per week.
 Some days may take more or less time based on the assigned tasks.

-No textbook is currenlty required since all course materials are freely available online.
+No textbook is currently required since all course materials are freely available online.
 (If the instructor determines that a textbook is necessary, schools will be informed, but the purchase and cost of the textbook would be the responsibility of the school or parents.)

 Each student needs a computer with reliable high-speed internet access.
 Since the course utilizes audio/video files, a microphone, headphones, and a webcam are needed.